-Consistent with the OEB's findings in the Prior Proceeding, Hydro One has included in 12 the Application an improved Transmission Scorecard for approval by the OEB.
-The 13 revised measures reflected in the scorecard are aligned with the OEB's performance 14 outcomes under the RRF and have been influenced by internal and external factors, 15 including Hydro One's past performance management measures, benchmarking studies, 16 and scorecards and measures of other utilities in the public domain.
-In addition, Hydro 17 One has set performance targets for the TSP planning period that reflect the expected 18 outcomes of Hydro One's planned investments and show Hydro One's commitment to 19 continuous improvement.
-The scorecard measures, along with their associated RRF 20 performance outcomes, are shown in Figure 4.
-Further details regarding the proposed 21
+Consistent with the OEB's findings in the Prior Proceeding, Hydro One has included in the Application an improved Transmission Scorecard for approval by the OEB.
+The revised measures reflected in the scorecard are aligned with the OEB's performance outcomes under the RRF and have been influenced by internal and external factors, including Hydro One's past performance management measures, benchmarking studies, and scorecards and measures of other utilities in the public domain.
+In addition, Hydro One has set performance targets for the TSP planning period that reflect the expected outcomes of Hydro One's planned investments and show Hydro One's commitment to continuous improvement.
+The scorecard measures, along with their associated RRF performance outcomes, are shown in Figure 4.
+Further details regarding the proposed measures, along with Hydro One's historical performance and performance targets, are detailed in Section 1.5 of the TSP.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 38 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 39 of 50